 Making backups is essential.
-Even a tiny mistake or sudden hardware failure can mean you loose hours or even months of work if you don’t have backups to fall back on.
+Even a tiny mistake or sudden hardware failure can mean you lose hours or even months of work if you don’t have backups to fall back on.

 The reason to make backups is quite straightforward: minimize or prevent data loss.